emarekica/js/Jonas/pig-game/NOTES.md

 ___

-## Step 7 - Disable continuation of the game
+## 8 - Disable continuation of the game

 -- disable roll the dice
 -- remove the dice